 To make a homemade Moscow Mule cocktail, you will need (affiliate links are included here):

-- Ginger Beer: Everyone has a different opinion about which brand makes the best ginger beer for Moscow Mules, so go with whichever one you love most.
-I prefer my ginger beer to be minimally sweetened and as spicy as possible, so some of my personal favorites include:
+- Ginger Beer: Everyone has a different opinion about which brand makes the best ginger beer for Moscow Mules, so go with whichever one you love most! ♡ I prefer my ginger beer to be minimally sweetened and as spicy as possible, so some of my personal favorites include:

 - Vodka: Quality is also important here, so try to avoid the cheapest bottle in the store.
 I would recommend Tito’s or Absolut vodka.

-Also, you will need lots of ice per serving (crushed ice is traditional) and garnishes, if you would like.
+Also, you will need lots of ice per serving (crushed ice is traditional) plus garnishes, if you would like.
 I tend to just add my leftover lime wedge into the drink, plus maybe a sprig of mint if I happen to have some on hand.

 Moscow Mule Mugs:

 I’ve gotta say — I have been making Moscow Mules for a decade in normal (glass) cocktail glasses, and the drinks are just as delicious.
-But in stocking our new kitchen here in Barcelona, we decided to spring for a set of cute copper mugs for our Moscow Mules and Horsefeathers.
+But when we were stocking our new kitchen here in Barcelona, we decided to spring for a set of cute copper mugs for our Moscow Mules and Horsefeathers.
 And I will admit — they’ve made us ridiculously happy each time we’ve used them.
 They’re just so fun!
 And even though it’s been proven that the copper doesn’t really keep your drinks any cooler, those chilly handles and frosty mugs make a cold drink even more delightful in the summertime.

 That said, there has been quite a bit of controversy this past year about the safety of 100% copper mugs.
 Some scientists have warned that lime and copper are a dangerous mixture, while others have said that “you’d have to drink from a copper cup every meal of every day for 25 years” to ingest a dangerous amount of copper.
+I opted for nickel-lined Moscow Mule mugs just in case.
+But if you would like to purchase nickel- or stainless-steel-lined Moscow Mule mugs of your own, here are a few specific options that I love:

 - Copper Hammered Moscow Mule Mug | Amazon